jd-anderson/Federated-ID/README.md

 ## Troubleshooting

-If you have any trouble running those codes or have any question about the paper, please email [Leonardo F. Toso](mailto:lt2879@columbia.edu).
+If you have any trouble running those codes or have any question about the paper, please email [Leonardo F. Toso](mailto:lt2879@columbia.edu) or [Han Wang](mailto:hw2786@columbia.edu).